|On this page|

 Specify where to get the CSV data.
 Do one of the following:

-If you the input work items have CSV files in their result data, select Upstream Result Files.
+If you the input work items have CSV files in their result data, select Upstream Output Files.

 For example, if you get a list of files using a File Pattern node, you should add a Wait for All after the file pattern, and then wire the Wait for All into this node.
 Assuming the File Pattern node only matches